charon25/Chplot/README.md

 # Chplot - Arbitrary functions plotting and computations

-Chplot is a Python >= 3.9 module to plot any arbitrary mathematical expressions as well as data series from files, and compute its derivatives and integrals, where it equals zero, and much more!
+Chplot is a Python >= 3.9 module to plot any arbitrary mathematical expressions as well as data series from files, and compute its derivatives and integrals, where it equals zero, linear and non-linear regressions, and much more !

 <p align="center">
   <img src="resources/images/logo.png">